OVGU-VET-TechEd/Quantitative_Methods_with_R/week07_.md

 | **One-Sample T-test**                 | Compare the mean of one group to a known value.      | Test if average working hours differ from 40 hours.       |
 | **Independent T-test (Two-Sample T-test)** | Compare means of two independent groups.        | Test if male and female students have different math scores. |
 | **Paired T-test**                      | Compare means of two related groups (same individuals). | Test if an exercise program improves weightlifting performance before and after participation. |

+## Self assessment (Types of T-tests)

+**1. You want to determine if the average height of students in a particular school differs significantly from the national average height of 165 cm.
+Which type of T-test would be most appropriate for this analysis?**

+- [(X)] A. One-Sample T-test
+- [( )] B. Independent T-test
+- [( )] C. Paired T-test
+- [( )] D. ANOVA

+---

+**2. A researcher wants to compare the effectiveness of two different teaching methods on student test scores.
+Group A is taught using Method X, and Group B is taught using Method Y. Which type of T-test should be used to compare their mean test scores?**

+- [( )] A. One-Sample T-test
+- [(X)] B. Independent T-test (Two-Sample T-test)
+- [( )] C. Paired T-test
+- [( )] D. Chi-Square Test

+---

+**3. A fitness instructor wants to assess if a 12-week exercise program improves the running speed of their clients.
+They measure each client's running speed before starting the program and again after completing it.
+Which statistical test should be applied to analyze the change in running speed?**

+- [( )] A. One-Sample T-test
+- [( )] B. Independent T-test
+- [(X)] C. Paired T-test
+- [( )] D. Correlation Analysis

 ## One-Sample T-test in R